rijkvanzanten/rijks.website/_pages/major-studio-1/project-1.md

 ### Stakeholders / Target audience

-On the client side there is the original manufacturer of the email application that's being used.
+On the client side there is the original manufacturer of the calendar application that's being used.
 For this stakeholder, it's important that the solution coheres to the existing design language and system.
 It's also important that the solution provides the user with an improved experience which doesn't sit in the way when it's not used.

 On the user side, it's quite hard to define a "calendar user" group.
 This group would contain basically all demographics.
 This group would become even broader if we rephrase it to "email users".